awsdocs/aws-robomaker-developer-guide/doc_source/create-simulation-job.md

    If you specify an optional S3 folder below, it will contain simulation data\.
 It is available independent of the selected failure behavior\.

 1. For **IAM Role**, select a role or select **Create new role** to create one\.
 AWS RoboMaker will use this role to access resources on your behalf\.
 It is also used by your application to access AWS resources like Amazon Rekognition or Amazon Lex\.

+1. *Optional:* In **Compute**, select a simulation unit limit\.
+Your simulation is allocated CPU and memory proportional to the supplied simulation unit limit\.
+A simulation unit is 1 vcpu and 2GB of memory\.
+The default is 15\.

 1. *Optional:* In **Output destination**, type in a Amazon S3 folder name where simulation job output will be stored\.
 Optionally, select **Create new S3 folder** to create a new Amazon S3 folder\.